Best AI Models for Coding (July 2026): Ranked by Price and Performance

 What models does Claude Code use?

-Claude Code defaults to Claude Sonnet 4.6 for most tasks, with the option to use Claude Opus 4.7 for complex reasoning.
+Claude Code defaults to Claude Sonnet 5 for most tasks, with Claude Opus 4.8 available for complex reasoning.
 You can configure different models for different task types.

 How do I reduce my AI coding costs?

 Use a tiered model setup.
-Route complex tasks to a premium model (Sonnet 4.6, GPT-5.4) and simple tasks to a budget model (DeepSeek V3.2, Gemini 3 Flash).
+Route complex tasks to Sonnet 5 or Sol and simple tasks to Luna or DeepSeek V4 Flash.
 Our Cost Calculator can estimate your savings.

-Model data sourced from Artificial Analysis and OpenRouter.
-Pricing and benchmarks as of May 2026.
+Model data sourced from Artificial Analysis Intelligence Index v4.1 and Coding Agent Index v1.1.
+Pricing from provider announcements and API documentation.
+Updated July 15, 2026.
 Use our Model Selector for personalized recommendations based on your workload.